Stand Up with Minnesota

 Rafael Gonzalez (Tufawon)

 He was awarded the Jerome Hill Artist Fellowship a few years ago, one of his biggest achievements.
 He participated in the inaugural First Nations SongHubs and recorded with Indigenous artists from around the globe at the Abbey Road Institute in Melbourne, Australia.
 He was featured on the Breakfast Club and Hot 97 Ebro In The Morning speaking on issues that impact Native communities.
+He completed his first headlining tour in Europe “Resilience” with Nataanii Means.
+He actively stood in solidarity with the Black community during the 2020 Uprising after George Floyd was murdered by the MPD, and helped protect the Native Corridor from being looted in South Minneapolis.
+From fighting DAPL at Standing Rock to organizing efforts to Stop Line 3 to speaking at the United Nations in Switzerland, he continues to carry out his message and impact the people in a powerful way.

 Useful links: